 This course will provide an opportunity for students to achieve a theoretical grounding in the existing academic literature and empirical research on women in the legal profession.
-Class readings and discussion will focus on current theories and research studies that document and hypothesize about the slow progress of women to formal leadership positions and the barriers they face in the legal profession.
+Class readings and discussion will focus on current theories and research studies that document and hypothesize about the slow progress of women to formal leadership positions and the structural barriers they face in the legal profession.
 Course requirements include a substantial research paper and students may do their certification papers in this seminar.
 This course is open to all students and either this course or Gender and the Law Seminar is a prerequisite for students who wish to apply to be selected as Fellows in the Women, Leadership and Equality Program.

 This seminar will provide a critical examination of the historical and contemporary treatment of gender issues by and under the law.
 Areas of emphasis include the history of gender-based social movements in the United States; federal constitutional constraints on gender-based classifications; federal statutory restrictions on discrimination in employment and education; and discrete issues of criminal and family law.
 This seminar may be used to satisfy the Advanced Writing Requirement.
 Either this course or Gender in the Legal Profession Seminar is a prerequisite for students who wish to apply to be selected as Fellows in the Women, Leadership and Equality Program.